mikestreety/ale-house-rock/app/content/beer/2024-10-05-pockarillo.md

   ],
   "number": 975,
   "permalink": "beer/pockarillo-padstow-brewing-company/",
   "review": "This was a quintessential West Coast IPA.
-Clean and crisp.wotb plenty of hops."
+Clean and crisp with plenty of hops."
 }
 ---